De Soto, Nebraska

 De Soto is an unincorporated community in Washington County, Nebraska, United States.
+As of today, De Soto contains farmland with about three families residing there.

+History

-It was named in honor of the sixteenth-century Spanish explorer, Hernando De Soto.
-De Soto was founded in 1855 and served as the county seat from 1858-1866.
+Named in honor of the sixteenth-century Spanish explorer, Hernando De Soto, the community was founded in 1855 and served as the county seat from 1858-1866.
 During its heyday, the town hosted many flourishing new businesses: hotels, saloons, stores, newspapers and banks.

-De Soto contains farmland with about three families residing there.